RajaRajan71/Everquint_Assignments/README.md

 ### This repository contains four distinct technical projects, ranging from Retrieval-Augmented Generation (RAG) and Agentic AI to Dynamic Programming and Web Visualizations.
+### SEPARATE READ ME IS ALSO THERE FOR EAH PROJECT
 ---

 ## 🚀 Projects Overview